NewEconoLab/NNS-EN/nns_protocol.rst

 The first query, regardless of whether aaa.bb.test has an independent resolver, can be found.

-A detailed explanation of top-level domain name
+Detailed Explanation of Top-level Domain Name
 ================================================

-Function signature of top-level domain name contracts
+Function Signature of Top-level Domain Name Contracts
 ------------------------------------------------------

 Function signature is as follows: